 Step 3: Next, use a whisk to slowly stir the mixture together until everything is melted and fully incorporated.

-Step 5: Finally, transfer the ganache to a piping bag fitted with a piping tip and pipe your desired amount onto the inside of one of the macaron shells and then sandwich it with another macaron shell for the perfect Chocolate Ganache French Macarons!
+STEP 1: Transfer the ganache to a piping bag fitted with a piping tip and pipe your desired amount onto the inside of one of the macaron shells and then sandwich it with another macaron shell for the perfect Chocolate Ganache Macarons!

 Disclosure: This post may contain affiliate links, meaning, at no extra cost to you, I may earn a commission if you click a link and buy something.

 Like this post?
 Visit my Recipe page to see more like it!

 - 1 2/3 cup (200 grams) powdered sugar